roberts1000/rspec_n/README.md

 # rspec_n

 rspec_n is a Ruby gem that makes it easy to run a project's RSpec test suite N times.
-You can customize the command that is used to start RSpec, or let rspec_n guess the best command (based on the files in your project). rspec_n is useful for finding repeatability issues in automated test suites.
+You can customize the command that is used to start RSpec, or let rspec_n guess the best command (based on the files in your project). rspec_n is useful for finding repeatability issues in RSpec test suites.

 ![example](https://user-images.githubusercontent.com/2053901/53691471-c6956880-3d4c-11e9-8248-68bbb4c24786.png)